KCAP Win Competition for Altiplano—A Sustainable Living and Working Tower, in Toulouse

-Zurich/Paris, July 5, 2023 - KCAP and V2S have won the international competition for Altiplano, an iconic complex for living and working in ZAC Aerospace - a new neighbourhood on the edge of Toulouse, designed by David Mangin from Agence Seura.
+Zurich/Paris, 5 July 2023—KCAP and V2S have won the international competition for Altiplano, an iconic complex for living and working in ZAC Aerospace—a new neighbourhood on the edge of Toulouse, designed by David Mangin from Agence Seura.
 The design comprises a high-rise with co-living apartments and a lower volume with offices and co-working spaces, connected by a 25 meter wide arch.
 This arch serves as the visual completion of a historical runway, the Piste des Géants, which is being transformed into a linear urban forest.
-The complex’s facade will be constructed in lightweight wood, an explicit wish of both client Linkcity and KCAP.
+The complex’s façade will be constructed in lightweight wood, an explicit wish of both client Linkcity and KCAP.
 The result is a sustainable landmark that fits the location, a symbol for the city’s history as a place for innovation.

 Toulouse is an important centre for aviation, research and education; the city is home to Airbus and a number of major universities, and wants - and needs - to expand.
 The municipality has earmarked Montaudran, an industrial zone to the southeast of the centre, for transformation into an urban neighbourhood.
 Although the area is on the outskirts of the city, it has great historical value: Montaudran was home to one of Toulouse’s former airports, which dates back to the pioneering days of aviation.
 So although the area lies at some distance from the centre, it is at the heart of European aviation, and of Toulouse as a hub for aeronautical industries.